• Food & Drinks

 Gangstad Gårdsysteri, one of the founding members of Den Gyldne Omvei, opened in 1998 as the country's first authorised farm cheese factory.
 Entrepreneur Astrid Aasen has gone on to win numerous awards for her cheeses and has achieved the Norwegian specialty mark for extraordinary quality on many of the farm’s products.

-Britannia Hotel's Sous Chef, Øivind Tiller, became acquainted with Astrid and her cheeses for the first time when he was an apprentice at Rica Hell Hotel.
-He started making collaborative cheeses with Gangstad and has now brought that initiative to Britannia, where Øivind is responsible for the breakfast in Palmehaven.
+Britannia Hotel's former Sous Chef, Øivind Tiller, became acquainted with Astrid and her cheeses for the first time when he was an apprentice at Rica Hell Hotel.
+He started making collaborative cheeses with Gangstad and then brought that initiative to Britannia, where he was responsible for the breakfast in Palmehaven after the hotel reopened in 2019.

 "They have incredible cheeses and I've had a close relationship with them ever since I got to know Astrid many years ago,” says Øivind, standing in the sunlight outside the Inderøy dairy farm.
 “I have been to Gangstad many times and have always had a close dialogue with them about their products.
 I like to be part of the process to see how things come about.
 I have gradually become obsessed with the idea of developing Britannia’s own products, together with the best of our smaller, local suppliers.
 It ties them closer to us and we get our very own, unique products to offer our guests.
 I think that's pretty cool!”